Listing a company on the Icelandic stock exchange in 2023

 - The company engages a reputable public relations agency to improve its image prior to and during the listing process.

-- Healy Consultants Group PLC can assist our Client complete all of the above listing procedures.
+- Healy Consultants Group can assist our Client complete all of the above listing procedures.

 Criteria to list on the Iceland stock exchange

 - The company must have published or filed annual financial reports for at least three years.

 - The company must have a clear business strategy and be able to demonstrate continuous business operations.